L. B. Mallory

+Llewellyn Bell Mallory (1871–1933) was an American politician who was the 28th chief clerk of the California Assembly from 1911 to 1917.

+Biography

-L.B.
-Mallory (1871–1933) was the 28th chief clerk of the California Assembly.
-He was born Llewellyn Bell Mallory in Nebraska on October 23, 1871.
-Mallory was educated at Napa Valley College and Stanford University, A.B.
+He was born in Nebraska on October 23, 1871 and educated at Napa Valley College and Stanford University, A.B.
 1897.
 His full-time profession was as a broker in the Bay Area.
 His business was located in Los Gatos, California.
 Mallory served as an assistant clerk in the California Assembly in 1909.
 He was elected for 3 terms as chief clerk, serving from 1911 to 1917.
+In California, the chief clerk is a nonpartisan officer of the legislature, responsible for advising the presiding officer on parliamentary rulings, guiding legislators on legislative procedures, and overseeing the records and votes of the house.